 18 Apr Do You Make These 7 Kettlebell Swing Mistakes?

-And, these aren’t just mistakes made by the newbie, either.
+These aren’t mistakes made by the newbie, either.

-Take a read through to make sure you’re not making any of these avoidable swing errors.
+Take a read through to make sure you’re not making any of these easily avoidable swing errors.

 1-FAILING TO USE EXPLOSIVE HIP DRIVE